 - Last year the OECD reported Australian women were paid 17.3 per cent less than their male counterparts in same/similar roles.
 This gender pay gap is nation-wide & is creating a yawning chasm in contributions to superannuation between men & women.

 - Today, the Daily Telegraph featured an article that stated “International Women’s Day is a pathetic excuse for women already dripping in privilege to pat themselves on the back…”.

 - The average woman would have to work an extra 66 days per year to earn the same amount of money as the average man, as an Australian woman in full-time work earns $26,853 less than an average Australian man in a full-time role.

 - My own mother had to leave her job when she married my father in 1968, standard practice at the time for women in her workplace.

-- Bizarre fact: It was only in 1963 that women made their move into public bars.
+- Bizarre-but-true: It was only in 1963 that women made their move into public bars.
 Before that, they weren’t allowed to enter pubs with the exception of Ladies Lounges, where they could sometimes go if accompanied by a man.

 - Over lunch I read a 1963 Commonwealth of Australia Minute paper that pondered the dilemma of “WOMEN TRADE COMMISSIONERS?” (yes, the heading was capitalised and had a question mark at the end of it).
 It said “It is extremely doubtful if a woman could, year after year, under a variety of conditions, stand the fairly severe strains and stresses, mentally and physically, which are part of the life of a Trade Commissioner” and “A woman would take the place of a man and preclude us from giving practical experience to one male officer”.